ShayShuve123/Autonomous-Car-Object-Detection/README.md

 ---

-# Project Architecture
+### Components
--**Components**
+1. **CARLA Simulator**:
-1.CARLA Simulator:
+   - Simulates a city environment (Town02) with pedestrians, vehicles, and traffic lights.
-   -Simulates a city environment (Town02) with pedestrians, vehicles, and traffic lights.
+   - Provides sensor data (camera feed) for processing.

-   -Provides sensor data (camera feed) for processing.
+2. **YOLOv8 Integration**:

-# 2.YOLOv8 Integration:
+   - Processes images from the RGB camera.

--Processes images from the RGB camera.
+   - Identifies objects such as pedestrians and traffic lights with confidence thresholds.

--Identifies objects such as pedestrians and traffic lights with confidence thresholds.
+3. **Autonomous Vehicle Behavior**:

-# 3.Autonomous Vehicle Behavior:
+   - The vehicle operates on autopilot.

--The vehicle operates on autopilot.
+   - When a pedestrian is detected, the Traffic Manager adjusts the speed.

--When a pedestrian is detected, the Traffic Manager adjusts the speed.
+---

-## Workflow
+### Workflow
-The CARLA simulator initializes the urban environment and spawns vehicles and pedestrians.
+1. The CARLA simulator initializes the urban environment and spawns vehicles and pedestrians.
-The onboard RGB camera captures live video.
+2. The onboard RGB camera captures live video.
-Images are processed with YOLOv8 to detect objects.
+3. Images are processed with YOLOv8 to detect objects.
-If a pedestrian is detected:
+4. If a pedestrian is detected:
-The Traffic Manager reduces the vehicle's speed by 50% for 5 seconds.
+   - The Traffic Manager reduces the vehicle's speed by 50% for 5 seconds.
-The system logs detection details and overlays bounding boxes on detected objects.
+5. The system logs detection details and overlays bounding boxes on detected objects.

 # Video Demonstration